Egypt cover.jpg

 Rhizomes web.jpg

 RHIZOMES 2009 is an anti – book project investigating Gilles Deluze & Félix Guattari’s daring text: A THOUSAND PLATEAUS.
 In 1980, the authors intuited: “We get the distinct feeling that we will convince no one unless we enumerate certain approximate characteristics of the rhizome.”
-To deterritorialize this well-known essay is to have undone and reterritorialized the worn impression of its being just another philosophical text to reflect on.
-By freeing the text from its original production, I recuperate the vitality of immanence, bringing justice to the authors’ spirit.
-I found strata to be immediately excavateable.
-One sentence at a time, I disassembled it.
-The new assemblage is more tightly regimented; hence the essay reads as an explicit modularity, articulating the geological movements and territories without attributing any single subject, leaving “multiple roots” or a multiplicity of plateaus.
-The images are printed digitally with epson inks on moab colorado fiber satin paper.
-The text is xeroxed on archival paper.
+To deterritorialize this well-known essay is to have undone and reterritorialized the worn impression of the text being lost as just another philosophical text to reflect on.
+To free the text from its original production, I recuperate the vitality and spirit of feeling its immanence.
+Strata is immediately available to channel.
+One sentence at a time, the text was disassembled so that the new assemblage remains eternally fresh; hence the essay reads as an explicit modularity, articulating the geological movements and territories without attributing any single object/subject relationship.
+It rather leaves “multiple roots” or a multiplicity of plateaus.
+The images are printed digitally with epson inks on fiber satin paper.
+The text was xeroxed on archival paper.
 100 card set measures: 4 x 5 inches.

 STAR FIELDS